syayi/numaflow/README.md

 ## Summary

-Numaflow is a Kubernetes-native platform for developing event-driven applications and event processing.
+Numaflow is a Kubernetes-native platform that enables developers to build scalable and reliable event-driven applications.
 A Numaflow Pipeline is implemented as a Kubernetes custom resource and consists of one or more sources, processing, and sink vertices.

 Numaflow installs in a few minutes and is easier and cheaper to use for developing event-driven applications.